gigasquid/wonderland-clojure-katas/alphabet-cipher/README.md

 egsgqwtahuiljgs
 ```

-The encoded message is now `dfrfpvszgthkifr`
+The encoded message is now `egsgqwtahuiljgs`

 To decode, the person would use the secret keyword and do the opposite.